Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Click Insert Expression and then Insert Expression one more time.

-The next step you need to do is to show the information about our Opportunity's products.
-If you remember, in Query Builder article, you added OpportunityLineItems as a sub-query.
+If you remember, in the "Query Builder" article, you added OpportunityLineItems as a sub-query.
 For the sub-query to be available in Template Builder, you need to be in a specific context.
-Sub-queries can only be accessed from inside of an element that belongs to its parent query, for example, a repeater.
-And this is where Elements part kicks in.
+Sub-queries can only be accessed from inside of an element that belongs to its parent query, for example, Repeater.
+This is where the "Elements" part kicks in.

-Note: Elements are the building blocks of every document and sheet.
+Elements are building blocks of every document and sheet.
 They allow Maven Documents users to turn a simple Excel sheet into a rich, content-filled document that can satisfy the needs of a whole range of users.
-Elements are written in HTML-like code directly on the document template.
+Elements are written in the HTML-like code directly on the document template.
 More information on what are Elements and how to write them can be found here.

-As you can notice, there is no Table element in the Element Type list.
-Because an Excel sheet is a table itself, instead of Table you will use Repeater element to show the information about the products.
+As you can notice, there is no Table element in the "Element Type" list.
+Because an Excel sheet is a table itself, instead of Table you will use the "Repeater" element to show the information about the products.

 Have a look at the screenshot.